-J. T. Case et al., "Inspection of Spray on Foam Insulation (SOFI) Using Microwave and Millimeter Wave Synthetic Aperture Focusing and Holography," Proceedings of the IEEE Instrumentation and Measurement Technology Conference, 2006, Institute of Electrical and Electronics Engineers (IEEE), Apr 2006.
+J. T. Case et al., "Inspection of Spray on Foam Insulation (SOFI) using Microwave and Millimeter Wave Synthetic Aperture Focusing and Holography," Proceedings of the IEEE Instrumentation and Measurement Technology Conference (2006, Sorrento, Italy), pp. 2148 - 2153, Institute of Electrical and Electronics Engineers (IEEE), Apr 2006.

 Electrical and Computer Engineering

 Microwave Holography; Microwaves; Millimeter Waves; Synthetic Apertures; Air Voids; Spray On Foam Insulation (SOFI); Synthetic Aperture Focusing; Synthetic Focusing; Nondestructive Examination; Foam; Microwave; Millimeter Wave; Nondestructive Testing; SOFI

 Article - Conference proceedings

 © 2006 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.